andrev18/PP-Project/README.md

 The whole implementation will be developed around Builder Pattern.

-For the database data structure it will be used a HashList.The hash key will be the Collection unique identifier and the List will hold the collection objects.
+For the database data structure it will be used a db.HashList.The hash key will be the Collection unique identifier and the List will hold the collection objects.

 The database will contain the following components: